Bermuda Tax Calculator (2026)

 Frequently asked questions

-No, Bermuda does not impose income tax on individuals, which is one of the key advantages of working there.
-Your take-home pay will be your gross salary minus only mandatory employee social insurance contributions of approximately BMD 1,957.80 annually.
+No, Bermuda does not impose income tax on individuals, which is one of the major financial advantages of working there.
+However, you will still need to pay mandatory employee social insurance contributions of approximately BMD 1,957.80 annually, which is the only deduction from your salary.

-Your take-home pay equals your gross salary minus the mandatory Contributory Pensions Fund contribution of BMD 1,957.80 annually.
-Since there is no income tax in Bermuda, this is the only employment-related deduction you'll face from salary.
+Your take-home pay will be your gross salary minus the mandatory employee social insurance contributions of BMD 1,957.80 annually.
+Since there is no income tax in Bermuda, social insurance is the only employment-related deduction from your salary.

 Other tax calculators